Beware the Lawyer-Drafted Separation Agreement

 and educate yourself BEFORE you agree to anything — with a mediator or a lawyer!

 Here’s the problem.
 Most people are too emotionally overwhelmed when going through divorce to believe that they can understand how Family Law works.
-Legal information is difficult source and lawyers can be challenging to follow in conversation.
+Legal information is difficult to source and lawyers can be challenging to follow in conversation.

 Here’s the truth: it’s actually not that difficult if you have the right tools.
 That is exactly why I wrote the book above.
 You see, once upon a time I was that overwhlemed person getting divorced and yup — I ended up with an awful lawyer-written agreement.